dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 Do you remember Bob Ross?

 Bob Ross was (and still is) an icon to many Americans.
-He hosted a program on PBS called The Joy of Painting in which he would paint a new painting (usually of a serene landscape) every episode.
+He hosted a program on PBS called _The Joy of Painting_ in which he would paint a new painting every episode, usually of a serence landscape.

 Ross was known (at least on TV) for being soft-spoken and had a mentality to his painting that has lived on as his legacy.
 To him, you didn't make mistakes; you made "happy little accidents."

-Our team at [Policygenius](https://www.policygenius.com/careers/) has tried to adopt this phrase in our engineering culture around outages.
+Our team at [Policygenius](https://www.policygenius.com/careers/) has tried to adopt this phrase in our engineering culture around incidents and outages.
 We want to see everything as an accident - no one did anything intentionally, and no single person is to blame.

-This idea is often referred to within the software industry as blameless postmortems.
+This idea is often referred to within the software industry as having a blameless  culture.
 Instead of searching for some individual or team to blame for an outage, the idea is that the outage is likely due to a series of failures rather than one responsible party.

+This characteristic often comes up during the writing and review of a postmortem document.
+How your team goes about reviewing an incident and the next steps after says a lot about how your team accomplishes work.

-Let's dive into why this practice is growing in popularity and how it helps you build a strong engineering culture and strong team.
+Let's dive into how to build a team that hosts blameless postmortems and how it helps them succeed.

 ### What Exactly is Postmortem?